Blackphone: Background

 Aaron Souppouris of The Verge wrote that "The Blackphone looks like a fairly standard Android phone.
-It has a 4.7-inch HD (the exact resolution has yet to be announced) IPS display, a 2GHz quad-core processor, 16GB of storage, an 8-megapixel camera, LTE — pretty much everything you'd want in a smartphone, and very little you wouldn't."
+It has a 4.7-inch HD (the exact resolution has yet to be announced) IPS display, a 2 GHz quad-core processor, 16 GB of storage, an 8-megapixel camera, LTE — pretty much everything you'd want in a smartphone, and very little you wouldn't."

 The Blackphone also allows insecure communications.
 Mike Janke, CEO and co-founder of Silent Circle, has suggested there are certain calls people want to encrypt, but "if you're ordering a pizza or calling your grandma", it's unlikely you'll feel the weight of criminals on your shoulders."

 Blackphone runs a custom-built Android OS called SilentOS.
 Some major features of SilentOS are anonymous search, privacy-enabled bundled apps, smart disabling of Wi-Fi except trusted hotspots, more control in app permissions, and private communication (calling, texting, video chat, browsing, file sharing, and conference calls).
 Geeksphone also claims the telephone will receive frequent secure updates from Blackphone directly.

 It supports the following 2G, 3G, and 4G bands, respectively: